rchanou/rchanou.github.io/cost-based-management.md

 Well, let's kill two birds with one stone.
 We should do more upfront.
 We should sacrifice our resources so our users don't have to.

+This is the workflow I envision:

+- Write code as usual
+- Add cost-based assertions
+- For development build, `cbm` adds automatic input/output tracking
+-

+There are certainly edge cases to consider around what happens when a function is changed.
+What if it gets renamed?
+A single renamed function might be detectable, but larger refactors would necessitate pre-assigned IDs.
+What if the developer adds or removes an argument?

+I know this all sounds overly optimistic and hand-wavy, but I think it's worth trying out.
+It could potentially solve many of the day-to-day problems I personally face; more so than any fancy language feature or design pattern could ever do.
+At the very least, I believe it could significantly improve my development quality-of-life, reducing cognitive load and repetitive drudgework.
+I am attempting to develop a proof-of-concept in what little free time I have, and I hope to share what I have soon.

+####### SCRAP SCRAP SCRAP SCRAP SCRAP #########

 Tools

+My desire is to make tools that feel as intuitive to pick up as a well-designed video game introduction.
+Note that this is _not_ dumbing down our languages to appease the lowest common denominator.
+It's making sure everyone knows what tools are available to them.
+Otherwise, you'll be like Rowan not knowing what Detective Mode is.

 There's this concept of an "omniscient debugger" which has been tried a few times in various languages, but never really caught on.
 Despite that, I see potential in a similar development utility that analyzes simple cost-aware assertions (such as with the functions above) to automatically add instrumentation to code.
 Natural usage of the instrumented program could automatically generate robust, exhaustive test suites, mock implementations, execution traces, visualizations and more.
 And no, it wouldn't use AI (although that might actually be quite complementary).

-=I know this all sounds overly hand-wavy, but I have a pretty clear vision in my head for how this would work.
-It's a potential solution to many of the day-to-day problems I personally face; more so than any fancy language feature or design pattern could ever do.
-I am attempting to develop a proof-of-concept in what little free time I have, and I hope to share what I have soon.